Hall of Fame

 - Assistant Athletic Trainer at Campbell University in Buies Creek, N.C., 1998-2000

-- Currently Associate Professor and Director of the Master's Athletic Training Education Program for the University of North Carolina at Greensboro
+- Currently Associate Professor and Director of the Athletic Training Education Program at High Point University, High Point, NC

 Scott McCall '93